nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     - 4ai.
 System notifies user prompts the user to edit the provided details.<br>
       Use Case Ends.<br><br>

-- 4a.
+- 4b.
 Volunteer is already assigned to the event.
     - 4bi.
 System notifies user.
     - 4bii.
 Volunteer remains assigned to the event.<br>
       Use Case Ends.<br><br>

 - 4c.
-Volunteer is assigned to another event on the same day.
+Volunteer is assigned to another event that clashes with the timing of the event the user is attempting to assign.
     - 4ci.
 System notifies user of the clash.
     - 4cii.
 Volunteer is not assigned to the event.<br>
       Use Case Ends.